JamieS56/Milestone-Project-4/README.md

     #### Desktop
     ![Book tickets page wireframe on mobile](media/README/wireframes/book-tickets-desktop.jpg)

-    The book tickets page is meant to be a simple process, but also inviting as you want the user to be excited when they are booking tickets for the match.
+    The book tickets page is meant to be a simple process but also not boring as you want the user to be excited therre booking tickets for the match.
 So on the left is a picture to make the page more interesting and on the right the form to fill out what tickets the user wants.

     Changes in final design:

     * Currently don't have an image that fits the tickets page but do want to add one.

-    * There's no choice for child tickets just one standard price for all.
-This is because there's no way to check the users age without entering a valid id which is offputting and makes booking tickets harder.
-You don't want to be turning away customers on game day because they have the wrong ticket.
+    * Theres no choice for child tickets just one standard price for all because theres no way to check the users age without entering a vlid id which is offputting and makes booking tickets harder and you don't want to be turning away customers on game day because they have the wrong ticket.
 The total price value is also shown above the number of tickets.

     #### Mobile
     ![Book tickets page wireframe on mobile](media/README/wireframes/book-tickets-mobile.jpg)

-    The mobile tickets page doesn't have a picture due to the lack of space.
+    The mobile tickets page gets rid of the picture as there isn't really a good place to put it because although you do want a picture the form is the main part of the page and needs to be seen  first.

     Changes in final design: